GtkWidget is the base class all widgets in GTK derive from.

 - public void set_tooltip_text (string? text)

-as the contents of the tooltip.
+Sets the contents of the tooltip for the widget.

 - public void set_valign (Align align)

-Sets the vertical alignment of this.
+Sets the vertical alignment of the widget.

 - public void set_vexpand (bool expand)